Tiki bar: Trader Vic's

 The other archetypical bar is Trader Vic's, the first of which was created by Victor Bergeron in Oakland, California, in 1936.
 The quintessential tiki cocktail, the Mai Tai, was concocted at the original Trader Vic's in 1944.
-He began opening franchises outside of California, beginning with The Outrigger in Seattle, WA in 1949.
+He began opening franchises outside of California, beginning with The Outrigger in Seattle, Washington in 1949.

 In 1957, lacking the capital to expand, Bergeron partnered with Conrad Hilton and licensed the Trader Vic's brand to Hilton Hotels for $2,000,000, for use in Hiltons across the US and worldwide.
 Hilton retained Bergeron to oversee the decoration, staffing and operation of the restaurants for an annual salary of $65,000.
 Hilton soon estimated the popular Trader Vic's establishments were earning his hotel chain $5 million a year.
 As the chain expanded, Bergeron also marketed tiki mugs, cocktail mixes, and other products for mass retail sale.

 Members of the Bergeron family still have a hand in the operations of at least one branch.
-The original restaurant in Oakland, California, is now gone but there is still a Trader Vic's a few miles away in nearby Emeryville, California.
+The original restaurant in Oakland, California, no longer exists but there is still a Trader Vic's a few miles away in nearby Emeryville.
 Roughly 20 locations are operating throughout the world and bearing the iconic name.